ReeceGoding/Frustration-One-Year-With-R/README.md

 some run-once code or messing around in the REPL, but the unstable API point is a real killer for anything else.
-In terms of how it compares to base R, I’d rather use quite a few of its packages than their base R equivalents, but that doesn’t mean that it can actually replace base R.
-I just see it as a handy set of libraries.
-Nothing more.
+In terms of how it compares to base R, I’d rather use quite a few of its packages than their base R equivalents.
+However, that doesn’t mean that it can actually replace base R. I see it as nothing more than a handy set of libraries.

-Now for the specific Libraries.
+Now for the specific libraries.
 Assume that I’m ignorant of any that I’ve skipped.

 ## Dplyr